R1DDL30510/2G/README.md

 ## Quickstart
 1. Initialize the workspace: `./scripts/bootstrap.ps1 -PromptSecrets` (creates `.env`, `data/`, and `models/`, and lets you confirm CLI keys interactively).
 Running `./scripts/bootstrap.ps1` without switches now opens an interactive menu so you can trigger health checks and benchmarks from one place.
-2. Adjust `.env` if you need different ports or storage paths.
+2. Adjust `.env` if you need different ports, storage paths, or GPU routing.
 Benchmark defaults (model, prompt, evidence directory) are stored in `.env` under the *Diagnostics and benchmarking* section.
-The template also seeds `LOG_FILE=./logs/stack.log` so compose and script logs consolidate under `./logs/`.
+The template also seeds `LOG_FILE=./logs/stack.log` so compose and script logs consolidate under `./logs/`, and introduces `OLLAMA_VISIBLE_GPUS` / `OLLAMA_GPU_ALLOCATION` so you can re-point Ollama to a different adapter when GPU 1 is not the desired default.
 3. Start the stack: `./scripts/compose.ps1 up` (PowerShell).
 4. Open WebUI: http://localhost:3000 (connects to local Ollama at http://localhost:11434).

 GPU hosts should layer the GPU overlay when starting the stack directly with Docker Compose: `docker compose -f infra/compose/docker-compose.yml -f infra/compose/docker-compose.gpu.yml up -d`.
-The base file now defaults Ollama to CPU mode so CI and non-NVIDIA machines can boot the stack without errors; the overlay re-enables CUDA by requesting GPU resources and restoring the NVIDIA environment variables.
+The base file now defaults Ollama to CPU mode so CI and non-NVIDIA machines can boot the stack without errors; the overlay re-enables CUDA, pins GPU **1** (`NVIDIA_VISIBLE_DEVICES=${OLLAMA_VISIBLE_GPUS:-1}`), and honours `OLLAMA_GPU_ALLOCATION` so RTX 3060 hosts run on the second adapter by default.

 For automation pipelines that must avoid prompts, call `./scripts/bootstrap.ps1 -NoMenu` to skip the interactive menu once provisioning is complete.